Cell bank: Types of cell banks

+While research and development cell banks (R&D CBs) are, as the name already suggests, used for research purposes, they also function as platforms for so-called master cell banks (MCBs).
+With a sufficient number of validated cells, they are the starting point in the biopharmaceutical production process of cell-based products.
+The production itself is performed in working cell banks (WCBs), and once the production process has been completed, an end-of-production cell bank (EoPCB) is established as a reference as well as for quality control.

 Storage

 Before putting the donated cell lines into storage, they are first proliferated and multiplied into a large number of identical cells before being stored in a number of cryovials.
 Along with the cells, cryoprotection agents are also added to the vials to protect the cells from rupturing from ice crystals during the freezing process.
 10% DMSO solution is a common cryoprotection agent.
 These cryovials are then placed into a tray, labeled with the cell line's genetic data, and placed into cryogenic freezers.
 The freezers contain nitrogen in either liquid or vapor form, and the cells are frozen at a rate of -1 to -3 degrees Celsius per minute until a temperature of -196 degrees Celsius is reached.
 At a temperature of -196 degrees Celsius, metabolic processes within the cells are significantly slowed to stop all cell growth, thus preserving the cell line, which is especially useful when the cell line has a limited number of cell divisions.
 Cells can be stored for an extended amount of time in this state, reducing the rate of degradation of cellular material.